What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

 Water Shoes

-Water shoes are a must in the Cook Islands, as the waters are home to an ultra venomous species of fish, called Stone Fish, that can camouflage with the rocks of the ocean floor.
-Please wear water shoes in the ocean!
+Water shoes are an absolute must in the Cook Islands.
+The waters are home to an extremely venomous species of fish called the Stonefish, which can camouflage itself among the rocks on the ocean floor.
+Please make sure to wear water shoes whenever you’re in the ocean — this is not one to skip!

 What to Wear in the Cook Islands: Accessories